 How much does GAP cost?

 GAP coverage is usually very affordable compared to the protection and peace of mind it provides.
-The cost is dependent on your car loan's value, your vehicle, and other details.
-For example, if you have a car loan around $20,000, you can often refinance your loan and add GAP coverage for a monthly payment of $10 to $15 extra on top of your monthly car payment.
-It is usually well-worth it for the average car owner who wants to protect their vehicle and assets.
+The cost is dependent on your car loan’s value, your vehicle, and other details.
+For example, if you have a car loan of around $20,000, you can often refinance your loan and add GAP coverage for a monthly payment of $10 to $15 extra on top of your monthly car payment.

-GAP insurance is similar to a GAP waiver in that it covers the "gap" between your insurance payout and your loan balance in the event of a total loss.
-Your car insurance provider offers this coverage as an insurance product which is why it differs from the lender offered waiver.
-If you needed to make use of the insurance, the insurance company would pay off the difference to the lender between the insurance claim settlement and the loan value.
-You can often add GAP insurance to your car insurance coverage.
+GAP insurance, on the other hand, is similar in that it covers the difference between your insurance payout and your loan balance in the event of a total loss.
+However, it is an insurance product offered by your car insurance provider, which is why it differs from the lender-offered waiver.
+If you need to use GAP insurance, the insurance company would pay the difference directly to the lender.
+You can often add GAP insurance to your car insurance policy.

 Which coverage type is better?